openshift-kni/cnf-features-deploy/ztp/ztp-policy-generator/README.md

     - sourcePath: path to the source policies
     - outPath: path to save the generated ACM policies
     - stdout: if true will print the generated policies to console
     - customResourceOnly: if true will generate the CRs from the source Policies files only without ACM policies.
+    - siteconfig: if true will generate the CRs for the given siteConfig CRs

 - Test PolicyGen by executing the below commands: